ssthecserocker/Apple-health-data-analysis/README.md

 # health-data-analysis
 # Apple Health Data Extractor, Data Analysis,

-This project can help you convert your Apple Health data into something useful and usable!
+This project can help you convert your Apple Health data into CSV files!
 The code has been broken down into separate scripts to handle the process step-by-step.